Essex girl

-Essex girl, as a pejorative stereotype in the United Kingdom, applies to a woman viewed as promiscuous and unintelligent, characteristics jocularly attributed to women from the county of Essex.
+The term "Essex girl", when used as a pejorative stereotype in the United Kingdom, applies to a woman who is viewed as promiscuous and unintelligent, which are characteristics jocularly attributed to women from the county of Essex, England.
 It is applied widely throughout the country and has gained popularity over time, dating from the 1980s and 1990s.

 Negative stereotype

-The stereotypical image formed as a variation of the dumb blonde/bimbo persona, with references to the Estuary English accent, white stiletto heels, mini skirts, silicone-augmented breasts, peroxide blonde hair, over-indulgent use of fake tan (lending an orange appearance), promiscuity, racism, loud verbal vulgarity, and socialising at downmarket nightclubs.
+The stereotypical image formed as a variation of the dumb blonde/bimbo persona, with references to the Estuary English accent, white stiletto heels, mini skirts, silicone-augmented breasts, peroxide blonde hair, over-indulgent use of fake tan (lending an orange appearance), promiscuity, loud verbal vulgarity, and socialising at downmarket nightclubs.